kingo132/GPD-Win-Max-Hackintosh/README.md

   * Fixed by changing SMBIOS to MacbookAir9,1
 * System may randomly crash with panic: "EL[0] was invalidated!!"@icl/sched5/IGHardeareCommandStreamer.cpp:64.
 This is an IGPU driver problem.
 Currently don't know how to fix this.
 Have tried platform/device id 01005D8A/538A0000 and 0000528A/528A0100.
 Both will crash.
   * Solution: Set SMBIOS to MacbookAir9,1 and set platform/device id to 01005C8A/5C8A0000.
 Remove Unifiedmem from config.plist..
+* Hdmi audio not working, because we are using VoodooHDA.
+You need to fix AppleAlc.kext problem if you want hdmi audio.
+* Type-c USB3.0 HUB/Adapter may cause all USB in the system to fail if you plugged USB2.0 devices on it.
+Currently don't know the cause and don't know how to fix this.
+Both will fail before and after USB Customization.
+  * Workaround: Do not plug any USB2.0 device to USB3.0 Type-c HUB/Adapter.

 # You may need to modify BIOS settings